 This can be very hard at first which is why it gives your brain a good workout.

-(If you’re already good at this, use your non-dominant hand instead.)
+If you’re already good at this, try using chopsticks with your non-dominant hand instead.

 When taking a shower, washing your hair, or sorting laundry, try doing it with your eyes closed.

 This will force your brain to use new neural pathways.

 Obviously, don’t do anything with your eyes closed that could put you or others in danger.

 No worries, you don’t have to stand on your head for this one.

 Stimulate your brain by looking at things upside down.

 An easy one to start with is wearing your watch upside down.

 This forces your brain to really think every time you glance at your watch.